Home » Yachts » Steve Jobs Yacht Venus: Launch by Feadship & Starck

-Steve Jobs‘ yacht was unveiled, in the Dutch city of Aalsmeer in the Netherlands on October 28th.
-Designed by Jobs and famed minimalist designer Philippe Starck, built by the Dutch custom yacht builders Feadship, the yacht was christened “Venus,” after the Roman goddess of love and beauty.
-The yacht appears to be as it was described in the Steve Jobs biography by Walter Isaacson.
+Steve Jobs’ yacht was unveiled in Aalsmeer, the Netherlands, on October 28th.
+Designed by Jobs and renowned minimalist Philippe Starck, and built by the Dutch custom shipyard Feadship, the vessel was christened ‘Venus,’ after the Roman goddess of love and beauty.
+The yacht closely matches the description found in Walter Isaacson’s biography of Steve Jobs.

 Here’s an excerpt from the book: